Welcome to the Center for Pharmacoepidemiology and Treatment Science

 PETS @ International Conference for Pharmacoepidemiology (ICPE)

-PETS Faculty, Staff, and Trainees will be attending and presenting their research at the 38th ICPE.
-This year’s conference is taking place in Copenhagen, Denmark, with core session staking place from August 24-28, 2022.
-PETS is involved in the teaching of skills courses, presentation of research through symposiums and workshops, and poster presentations.
-Click the link to discover PETS at ICPE 2022.
+PETS Faculty, Staff, and Trainees attended and presented their research at the 39th ICPE.
+The conference took place in Halifax, Canada in August 2023.
+PETS was involved in the teaching of skills courses, presentation of research through symposiums and workshops, and poster presentations.
+Click the link to discover PETS at ICPE 2023.

 News from PETS